Nenotriple/Image-Watcher/README.md

 ## 📝 Usage
 - Download the latest release.
-- Launch the application and select a directory to monitor.
+- Launch the application and select a directory to monitor/manage.
 - Browse images by navigating with the arrow keys or using provided controls.
 - Filter and search images via PNG metadata.
   - Currently only stable-diffusion-webui-forge/stable-diffusion-webui are supported/tested.